top of page

 What Can You Do with an HCA Certification in Washington State?

 According to the U.S. Bureau of Labor Statistics , home health and personal care aides had the highest job growth in 2021 and are projected to continue growing in the next decade.
 By 2031, the demand for these positions will continue growing by 25.4%, or 924,000 available job openings.
-Suppose you’re considering a career change and exploring an HCA career in Washington State.
-In that case, you’ll be glad to know it’s easier than you might think—no advanced medical degree, ex
+How to Become an HCA in WA Suppose you’re considering a career change and exploring an HCA career in Washington State.
+In that case, you’ll be glad to know it’s easier than you might think—no

 Did You Make the Right Call When Choosing Your Caregiver Training Program?